AEdgecombe/Work-Hackathon/README.md

 ### 📊 Data Visualization
 Sensor data is visualized through a front-end dashboard (built with React) to simplify interpretation and facilitate sharing of insights across teams.

-### 🔧 Predictive Maintenance
-The system uses all available telemetry to recommend proactive steps that reduce downtime and improve vessel health over time.

 ---

 ## ⚙️ Architecture Overview